Controller Cluster IP

 Configuring the Cluster IP

-To add the cluster IP within the web interface, navigate to Administration > Controller > Edit.
-Add the new address to the Controller cluster IP field.
+To add the cluster IP within the Avi user interface, navigate to Administration > Controller > Edit.
+Add the new address to the Controller Cluster IP field.
 This change takes effect immediately upon saving.

 Note: As of Avi Vantage 16.3, DNS host names may be specified in lieu of IP addresses as explained in Cluster Configuration with DNS Hostnames.